mikeAdamss/V4andRecipes/SAPE - all geographies/README.md

 ## Inputs

-Give the large (50?!) input files in some cases the script is set to pull in ak=ll csvs in its current directory when run.
+Give the large (50?!) input files in some cases the script is set to pull in all csvs in its current directory when run.
 So put your source files in a directory, copy in this file and run.

 # Usage